davidglo/boot-camps/Python/4_object_orientation.md

     for i in range(0,len(triangles)):
         triangles[i].setCentreCoordinates(self.width / 2, self.height / 2)

-For code with lots of objects, you can see how useful this would be.
-Your job is to implement the triangles list described above, and refactor your code to make use of this list.
-Then you should be able to easily extend your code so that it can draw and propagate the motion of five triangles, each a different color, and with a different initial velocity.
+For code with lots of objects, you can see how useful this sort of thing would be.
+Your job in this exercise is to implement the triangles list described above, and refactor your code to make use of loops over this list.
+Then you should be able to easily extend your code so that it can draw and propagate the motion of five triangles, each a different color, and a different initial velocity.

 If you are really stuck, the example scripts are here:
 * [drawTriangle.py](https://github.com/davidglo/boot-camps/blob/2017-TMCS-software/3c-drawTriangle.py)